 Delivering the Commencement Address at University of Texas at Austin in 2014, Admiral William H McRaven, a retired United States Navy Admiral who last served as the ninth commander of the United States Special Operations Command from August 8, 2011, to August 28, 2014 said “If you make your bed every morning you will have accomplished the first task of the day.”

 ‘Making the bed’ ritual was all important first task of the day one accomplished as a Cadet at Sainik (Military) School, from the age of nine to sixteen.
-On joining the National Defence Academy (NDA), the morning shave became the first important task of the day.
-During early school days, one did not have any facial hair and later, shaving was a ritual only during weekly haircut, executed by the barber.
-On joining NDA, morning shaving became mandatory for all cadets and it continued through my two decades of service with the Indian Army.
+On joining the National Defence Academy (NDA), morning shave became the first important task of the day.
+During early school days, one did not have any facial hair and in senior classes, shaving was a ritual only during weekly haircut, executed by the barber.
+On joining NDA, morning shave became mandatory for all cadets and it continued through my over two decades of service with the Indian Army.

 In the Army, being a uniformed service, discipline is judged partly by the manner in which a soldier wears a prescribed uniform or a dress, as well as by the individual’s personal appearance.
 Thus a well-groomed appearance by all soldiers is fundamental to the Army and contributes to building pride and esprit-de-corps.
 There is a need for every soldier to be self-disciplined and also be proud of being part of a noble profession.
 It is the prime responsibility of all commanders to ensure that soldiers under their command present a smart and soldierly appearance.
 All commanders have to ensure that soldiers take pride in their appearance at all times, in or out of uniform, on and off duty.
 A properly shaved soldier, sporting a mustache if preferred, will surely give a soldierly appearance.